World’s largest virtual agentic engineering & quality conference

 Automate web and mobile tests with KaneAI by TestMu AI

-Most teams have a test plan, a defect tracker, and coverage reports.
-What separates teams that consistently ship quality software is how they handle the decisions that fall outside the playbook.
+Most teams already have a test plan, a defect tracker, and coverage reports.
+The difference shows up in the decisions that fall outside the playbook.

 Risk is treated as a living variable, not a one-time assessment.
 A module that was low risk in sprint 3 can carry significant risk by sprint 8 after multiple rounds of rework.
 High-performing test leads update the risk register mid-cycle and reallocate effort accordingly.